Bachelor of Operations: Supply Chain Management Degree Overview

-To prepare for the carefully planned, often complex decisions they must make as they learn to manage the various resources of businesses, students need a strong foundation in mathematics, which they'll receive in their first semesters of the program as well as throughout their studies.
+To prepare for the carefully planned decisions they must make, students need a strong foundation in mathematics, which they'll receive in their first semesters of the program as well as throughout their studies.
 Further courses cover such subjects as these:

 - Operations management